IIIF/api/source/api/discovery/0.1/index.md

 The W3C [Activity Streams](https://www.w3.org/TR/activitystreams-core/) (AS2) specification defines a "model for representing potential and completed activities", and is compatible with the [design patterns][patterns] established for IIIF APIs.
 It is defined in terms of [JSON-LD][json-ld], and can be seamlessly integrated with the existing IIIF APIs.
 The model can be used to represent activities of creating, updating and deleting (or otherwise de-publishing) IIIF resources, carried out by content publishers.

+This approach can be used for any type of resource, however the focus is on IIIF Collections and Manifests as the main access points to additional content.

+### 2.1.
+Activity Properties

 This section is a summary of the properties and types used by this specification, and defined by Activity Streams.
 This is intended to ease implementation efforts by collecting the relevant information together.

-### 2.1.
-Activity Properties

 Properties that the consuming application does not understand _MUST_ be ignored.
 Other properties defined by Activity Streams _MAY_ be used, such as `origin` or `instrument`, but there are no current use cases that would warrant their inclusion in this specification.